d-eisen/portfolio/content/mypost.md

 title: "MedWater | David Eisenmenger"

 # This is the description in the <head> tag
-description: "I set a direction for the branding and identity of the product and crafted a functioning prototype ready for usability testing and development."
+description: "I set a direction for the rebranding of the product and crafted a functioning prototype ready for usability testing and development."

 # This the heading of the navigation at the top of the case study
 nav_heading: "MedWater Case Study"